 Your actual rate depends on your business profile.
 See what 70+ lenders will offer you.

 Business loans are priced in two fundamentally different ways: factor rates and APR.
-A factor rate is a simple multiplier — borrow $100,000 at a 1.25 factor rate and you repay $125,000 regardless of how quickly you pay it back.
+A factor rate is a simple multiplier applied to your loan amount to determine total repayment — the total cost stays the same regardless of how quickly you pay it back.
 APR (Annual Percentage Rate) expresses the cost as an annualized interest rate, which accounts for compounding and the length of the loan.
 The same loan can look dramatically different depending on which metric you use, which is why comparing offers requires converting everything to a common format.

 Factor rates often appear more expensive when converted to APR because alternative lending products prioritize speed and accessibility over low cost.
-A working capital advance at a 1.30 factor rate over 6 months translates to roughly 60% APR — but it funds in 24 hours, requires no collateral, and accepts credit scores that banks would decline.
+A working capital advance funds in 24 hours, requires no collateral, and accepts credit scores that banks would decline.
 The premium you pay reflects the reduced friction and risk the lender absorbs, not a predatory pricing structure.
+Use the calculator above to convert any factor rate to its APR equivalent for your specific term.

 Payment frequency is another factor that affects how a loan feels on your cash flow, even if it doesn't change the total cost.
-Daily payments of $198 are easier for most businesses to absorb than a single $4,200 monthly payment, even though both add up to roughly the same amount.
+Smaller daily payments are easier for most businesses to absorb than a single larger monthly payment, even though both add up to roughly the same amount.
 For APR-based loans, more frequent payments can also slightly reduce total interest paid because principal is reduced faster.
+Try switching payment frequency in the calculator to see how it affects your per-payment amount.

 The “cost per dollar borrowed” metric strips away all complexity and tells you exactly what you're paying for access to capital.
 If your cost is $0.25 per dollar, you're paying 25 cents for every dollar the lender puts in your account.
 This makes it easy to compare offers regardless of whether they use factor rates, APR, or origination fees — and helps you decide whether the cost is worth the speed and convenience.